Top 10 Strongest Land Animals

 They have tusks that are around 3 inches in length.
 They can also run about 20 mph and use their heavy weight (over 6000 lbs) and speed to ram into things at ridiculous force.
 They can't swim, but they can walk underwater at around 5 mph, which is fast for an animal that weighs more than 6000 pounds.
 They can open their enormous jaws wide enough for a small child to stand in.
 Imagine how large of a chunk a hippo can take a bite out of an animal.
 They're really aggressive so you can easily anger them to the point where they'll start chasing you away from them.
 They're also super robust (withstanding to attacks) because of their huge bodies.
 A crocodile's bite be strong, but there ain't no way it can cause quick fatal damage by biting on a hippo's body, especially when crocodiles can't even open their jaws that insanely wide to begin with.
 The animal that, ACTUALLY, kills more people than any other animal except for humans themselves are hippos (mosquitos are responsible for more deaths than a hippo, but a mosquito doesn't actually kill any one intentionally).
 Also, to add insults, the hippo doesn't even eat meat.

-Crocodile Crocodiles (family Crocodylidae) or true crocodiles are large semiaquatic reptiles that live throughout the tropics in Africa, Asia, the Americas and Australia.
-The term crocodile is sometimes used even more loosely to include all extant members of the order Crocodilia, which includes the alligators... read more
+Crocodiles (family Crocodylidae), or true crocodiles, are large semiaquatic reptiles that live throughout the tropics in Africa, Asia, the Americas, and Australia.
+The term crocodile is sometimes used more broadly to include all extant members of the order Crocodilia, which encompasses alligators and... read more

 Crocodiles has the most powerful bite in the animal kingdom, by exceeding over 3,500 psi.
 Alway's remember, don't get bitten by these things, even once, the teeth of the crocodile are designed to gripped.
 If you get bit'd by this, you can almost never escape, you will be drag in to the water and they will spin around in circles underwater, known as the famous dead roll, it will keep on ripping your flesh until you bleed to death.
 If you escaped and survive, you must be lucky.
 They can be big too, can grow over 22 feet and 4,400 pounds.
 Don't underestimate their speed for their short legs, they can actually run up to 17 kph (10.5.63 mph), as fast as a human can run.
 At least it was only for short burst.
 There are three main movements of the crocodile, the belly crawl, high walk, and gallop.
 They can kill a great white shark too!
 Don't go in the water before checking.

-Polar Bear The polar bear is a carnivorous bear whose native range lies largely within the Arctic Circle, encompassing the Arctic Ocean, its surrounding seas and surrounding land masses.
+The polar bear is a carnivorous bear whose native range lies largely within the Arctic Circle, encompassing the Arctic Ocean, its surrounding seas, and surrounding land masses.
+It is the largest land carnivore and is well adapted to life on sea ice.
+Polar bears primarily hunt seals and are classified... read more

 Polar bear weights 350-700kg of pure muscles.